CURRENT PROJECT

 It is recommended that family members attend their consular interviews together in the same country to ensure smoother and faster processing for all involved.

-The Follow-to-Join benefit allows the spouse and unmarried children under 21 of a lawful permanent resident (Green Card holder) to obtain immigrant visas and Green Cards without filing separate immigrant petitions for each dependent.
+The Follow-to-Join benefit allows the spouse and unmarried children under age 21 of a lawful permanent resident (Green Card holder) to obtain immigrant visas and Green Cards without filing separate immigrant petitions for each dependent.
 This benefit applies only if the familial relationship (spouse or child) existed when the principal applicant was granted lawful permanent resident status and if the principal’s Green Card was obtained through a preference-based visa category, such as the EB-5 program.
-Eligible dependents can apply for immigrant visas at a US Embassy or Consulate abroad or, if in the US, adjust their status through US Citizenship and Immigration Services (USCIS).
+Eligible dependents can apply for immigrant visas at a US embassy or consulate abroad or, already in the US, adjust their status through US Citizenship and Immigration Services (USCIS).